NIB-SI/longrnaseq/README.md

 The main output is a MultiQC.html and oarfish transcript and gene counts.

-An example MultiQC report can be found here: `example MultiQC report <https://github.com/nadjano/longrnaseq/blob/master/example_output/multiqc_report.html>`_
+An example MultiQC report can be found [here](https://github.com/nadjano/longrnaseq/blob/master/example_output/multiqc_report.html)

 ## Tutorial